African swine fever

 African swine fever (ASF) is an infectious and fatal viral disease affecting domestic pigs and wild boar.
 The virus which causes the disease is highly resistant and can survive for a long time in the environment and in meat from infected animals, even if the meat has been frozen.
 African swine fever does not infect people.
 The disease has not yet been found in Sweden but could cause considerable damage among our domestic pigs and wild boar.
 Management of the disease could be very costly.

-How we will keep African swine fever away from Swedish animals
+How we will avoid spreading African swine to animals in Sweden

-There are several things that we can all do to help prevent the introduction of African swine fever in Sweden.
+There are several things that we can all do to avoid African swine fever.

 What the public can do